 Debt Service Fund.
-The Trustee shall pay out of the Debt Service Fund to the respective Paying Agents (i) on or before each interest payment date for any of the Bonds other than the Prior Bonds the amount required for the interest and Principal Installments payable on such date and (ii) on or before each redemption date for such

-Bonds, the amount required for the payment of the Redemption Price of and interest on such Bonds then to be redeemed.
+The Trustee shall pay out of the Debt Service Fund to the respective Paying Agents (i) on or before each interest payment date for any of the Bonds the amount required for the interest and Principal Installments payable on such date and (ii) on or before each redemption date for such Bonds, the amount required for the payment of the Redemption Price of and interest on such Bonds then to be redeemed.
 A Supplemental Trust Agreement that establishes a capitalized interest account in the Debt Service Fund may provide for residual amounts in said account to be transferred to the Project Fund.

 Debt Service Reserve Fund.
-If at any time the amounts on deposit and available therefor in the Debt Service Fund are insufficient to pay the Principal Installments and Redemption Price of and interest on the Bonds (other than Guaranteed Bonds) then due, the Trustee shall withdraw from the Debt Service Reserve Fund and deposit in the Debt Service Fund the amount necessary to meet any such deficiency.
+If at any time the amounts on deposit and available therefor in the Debt Service Fund are insufficient to pay the Principal Installments and Redemption Price of and interest on the Bonds then due, the Trustee shall withdraw from the Debt Service Reserve Fund and deposit in the Debt Service Fund the amount necessary to meet any such deficiency.